Health & Safety Policy — Gardeners Covent Garden

 Working near public spaces requires particular attention.
 Traffic management, pedestrian segregation and clear signage are used where work is adjacent to highways and footpaths.
 Teams delivering garden services across the area operate with a visible, safety-first approach, reducing risk to members of the public and protecting operatives from incidental hazards associated with public interfaces.

-First aider treating a minor wound in a garden setting Monitoring and review ensure this policy remains effective.
+Three individuals are working in a well-maintained garden with lush green trees and neatly arranged flower beds.
+One person, dressed in a white sleeveless top and teal trousers, stands facing away from the camera near a dense, leafy tree, while another, wearing a light blue and white top with dark trousers, is crouched down tending to the flower bed, which contains small, colorful flowers and low growing plants.
+A third person, also crouched, is actively planting or weeding within the same flower bed.
+The garden features a manicured lawn with vibrant, healthy grass, bordered by flower beds with a variety of small, brightly coloured blossoms in shades of pink, red, and white.
+The background includes mature trees providing shade and a natural, peaceful outdoor environment, likely part of a residential or community garden in central London, with no visible tools or equipment.
+The scene reflects outdoor gardening activities undertaken by Gardeners Covent Garden, with natural sunlight illuminating the scene on a clear day.
+Monitoring and review ensure this policy remains effective.
 Regular audits, toolbox talks and safety briefings are held to reinforce standards and capture learning.
 Performance indicators such as incident rates, training completion and audit actions are tracked, and senior management review the policy annually or following significant changes to operations.
 This statement is endorsed by management and applies to all employees, subcontractors and contractors engaged in garden care and gardening services in Covent Garden.
 By working together and following the procedures set out, we aim to deliver safe, responsible and professional landscaping services while protecting people and the environment.

 Gardeners Covent Garden